Calvinverse/service.provisioning.controller/architecture.md

 Also need

 * Some way of keeping things up to date.
 Ideally we would get notified when things change, but we may have to poll.
-Can we link to Consul and keep track of the health status?

 Options